 You see, since the bleeder, through the tube, is submerged in the jar's brake fluid, it cannot draw in air during the bleeding process and one can actually see and confirm the voiding of the air when the bubbles stop.

-will empty as you pump.
-Keep an eye on their level and add when necessary.
+WATCH the fluid level in brake and/or clutch reservoir.
+It will empty as you pump.
+Keep an eye on their level and add when necessary or you will simply be adding air in the entire system.